byjg/php-rest-reference-architecture/docs/getting_started_03_create_rest_method.md

-I'll help you fix and improve this text.
-Let me analyze the Markdown document first.
+---
+sidebar_position: 13
+---

-# Getting Started - Creating a REST Method
+# Add a New REST Method

 In this tutorial, we'll create a new REST method to update the status of the `example_crud` table.